Tariquzzaman-faisal/Nutricart/README.md

 # Nutricart
-A place to buy fresh foods
+A place to buy fresh foods.